mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ```
 ### Task Sequence ###

 Gulp will try to run every task in parallel.
 Obviously you will need to run certain tasks in a particular order in your build.
 The current version of gulp allows you to do this a few ways.
 First you will need to specify a dependency and then some way to indicate the dependency has completed.
-[According to the gulp docs](https://github.com/gulpjs/gulp/blob/master/docs/API.md#async-task-support), gulp can only know when a dependency has completed by either returning a stream, returning a promise or taking in a callback and calling it when done.
+[According to the gulp docs](https://github.com/gulpjs/gulp/blob/master/docs/API.md#async-task-support), you can indicate that a dependency has completed by either returning a stream, returning a promise or taking in a callback and calling it when done.
 The following demonstrates the stream and callback approaches:

 ```js
 // Return a stream so gulp can determine completion